HalftimeHarry/lifehub/README.md

 ## Deployment

+See [DEPLOYMENT.md](./DEPLOYMENT.md) for complete deployment instructions.

+**Quick overview:**
+1. Deploy PocketBase to Railway using the template
+2. Import your schema to Railway
-1. Push to GitHub
+3. Push code to GitHub
-2. Connect repository to Netlify
+4. Connect repository to Netlify
-3. Set environment variables (see [SCHEDULER.md](./SCHEDULER.md))
+5. Set environment variables
-4. Deploy!
+6. Deploy!

 The scheduler function will automatically run every 10 minutes to send SMS reminders.